Close

 Top universities in Australia

-Adelaide’s three public universities – the University of Adelaide, Flinders University, and the University of South Australia – also rank among the top universities in Australia.
+There are 42 universities in Australia. of which 35 are considered top universities in Australia.
+Adelaide’s three public universities – Flinders University, The University of Adelaide and the University of South Australia - rank among the top universities in Australia.

 What degrees are offered at Australian universities?